MIT-SPARK/C-3PO/README.md

     <img src="docs/media/cert.gif" width="30%" >

-3. and also predicts **A Certificate of Non-Degeneracy** *that flags if the input partial point cloud admits more than one correct pose, for a solution*
+3. and **A Certificate of Non-Degeneracy** *that flags if the input partial point cloud admits more than one correct pose, for a solution*

    | Degenerate Case                                       | Non-Degenerate Case                                       |
    |-------------------------------------------------------|-----------------------------------------------------------|